CDragu/Arduino/README.md

-# Arduino libraryies I use
+# Arduino libraries I use
 This are all the changes that I made in order to make the TFT sheild to work with Arduino.

 define YP A2  // must be an analog pin, use "An" notation!